AlexanderWiechert/aws-cost-explorer-mcp-server/README.md

 1. Setup [model invocation logs](https://docs.aws.amazon.com/bedrock/latest/userguide/model-invocation-logging.html#setup-cloudwatch-logs-destination) in Amazon CloudWatch.
 1. Ensure that the IAM user/role being used has full read-only access to Amazon Cost Explorer and Amazon CloudWatch, this is required for the MCP server to retrieve data from these services.
+See [here](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-example-policies.html) and [here](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/CloudWatchLogsReadOnlyAccess.html) for sample poliy examples that you can use & modify as per your requirements.

 ### Local setup